Montso/Taphonomy-Rig/README.md

 ### Testing:
 If you want to test, there is a folder Taphonomy-Rig/basic/ which has blink scripts for the pins required for lifting and lowering.
 And some code to test the scale - to come.

+## Pulling the data

+It is simpler to make a tar(zipped) file when performing a group copy over to your machine.
+That can be done with this instruction from the ~ folder.

+`tar -vcf myfile.tar ~/Taphonomy-Rig/log/*

+Then from a seperate terminal on your PC (Assuming Windows) you can run the line:

+scp [username]@[IP]:~/[filename] [filename on your pc]

+Example:

+`scp justin@192.168.137.79:~/myfile.tar yemi.tar